jjc385/6A/README.md

 ### Branch info
 Branch: deployed-2016fall-vB
-vB-2016-2
+vB-2016-1
 Version "B" of lab manuals
-As deployed to some sections in fall 2016
+As deployed to some sections in spring and summer 2016
+Modified by Alec

+Note:  The final pdf version of experiment 6 (bicep lab) was not compiled from LaTeX.
+As such, the compile scripts have been disabled with appropriate messages.
+The pdf in the output folder is the correct deployment version;
+however, the tex files in the source folder will not produce it.

 #### About versions A and B
 Version "A" is more or less the old version (before 2016)